Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

   - `cpeGNU` is the equivalent of the Cray `PrgEnv-gnu` programming environment
   - `cpeCray` is the equivalent of the Cray `PrgEnv-cray` programming environment
   - `cpeAOCC` is the equivalent of the Cray `PrgEnv-aocc` programming environment
+  - `cpeAMD` is the equivalent of the Cray `PrgEnv-amd` programming environment

-All three toolchains use `cray-mpich` over the Open Fabric Interface library (`craype-network-ofi`) and Cray LibSci for the mathematical libraries, with the releases taken from the Cray PE release that corresponds to the version number of the `cpeGNU`, `cpeCray` or `cpeAOCC` module.
+All four toolchains use `cray-mpich` over the Open Fabric Interface library (`craype-network-ofi`) and Cray LibSci for the mathematical libraries, with the releases taken from the Cray PE release that corresponds to the version number of the `cpeGNU`, `cpeCray` or `cpeAOCC` module.

-??? note "cpeGNU/Cray/AOCC and PrgEnv-gnu/cray/aocc"
+??? note "cpeGNU/Cray/AOCC/AMD and PrgEnv-gnu/cray/aocc/amd"
     Currently the `cpeGNU`, `cpeCray` and `cpeAOCC` modules don't load the corresponding `PrgEnv-*` modules nor the `cpe/<version>` modules.
 This is because in the current setup of LUMI both modules have their problems and the result of loading those